sullivant/feedpress/README.md

 - [x] Dockerization of build process
 - [ ] Releases and runnability on its own in a container
 - [ ] Integration of typst as a library not a separate callout
+- [ ] Output should be datestamped in PDF name, not static
+- [ ] On container startup or `cargo run` default behavior should be to serve the static site
+- [ ] But still allow for parameterized CLI execution
 ### Configuration
 - [ ] CLI utility or flags to add/remove feed URLs and options.
 - [ ] Container execution should involve a small served web page allowing for feed and option manipulation